stfc/PSyclone/examples/psyad/README.md

 ## Example 1

-Simple generic tangent linear example which is translated to its adjoint form and tested with the harness generation.
+Simple, generic tangent linear example which is translated to its adjoint form.
+A test harness is also generated which may be compiled and executed to validate the adjoint.

 ## Example 2

 An LFRic example using the kernel that computes the tangent-linear of the hydrostatic balance term.
-It was taken from the LFRic repository.

-This example includes the generation of a test harness for the adjoint kernel.
-See the README for more details.
+A test harness for this kernel can also be generated.
+However, it must be incorporated into an LFRic mini-app in order to be compiled and executed.